hyperledger/iroha-2-docs/src/guide/rust.md

 ## 6. Visualizing outputs

 Finally, we should talk about visualising data.
-The `rust` API is currently the most complete in terms of available queries and instructions.
+The Rust API is currently the most complete in terms of available queries and instructions.
 After all, this is the language in which Iroha 2 was built.

 We shall, however, leave most of the aforementioned advanced features down the rabbit hole, up to the reader's own devices to discover.
 This document can easily get out of sync with the state of the API features.
 By contrast, the online documentation is always up to date.
 Plus a short tutorial wouldn't be able to do all these features justice.
 Instead, we shall retain parity with other language tutorials and introduce you to pipeline filters.